juniordiscart/ImpossibleOdds-Toolkit/Docs/PhotonWebRPC.md

 ### Message Handles

-For each request sent through the `WebRpcMessenger`, it will return you a messange handle.
+For each request sent through the `WebRpcMessenger`, it will return you a message handle.
 This handle allows you to check its status and whether it's completed or not.
 When the response is received, it will also be immediately available through its `Response` property.

 Additionally, the handle is yieldable.
 So you can use it in a coroutine to wait for it to complete and continue.